Rivers United bested by Club Africain - ESPN FC - Nigeria Today

 ESPN FC

-A gutsy second half performance, which also saw them win, then squander a penalty kick, proved insufficient in the end as Rivers United succumbed 3-1 to Club Africain in their opening game of the CAF Confederation Cup group phase.
-Brimming with hope …
+A gutsy second-half performance proved insufficient as Rivers United succumbed 3-1 to Club Africain in their opening game of the CAF Confederation Cup group phase.
+Brimming with hope and expectation as they departed for their first dip in continental …

 This post was syndicated from Sports - Google News.
 Click here to read the full text on the original website.